Jamie Principle: Biography

 Principle's 1984 song "Your Love" is recognised as one of the first house songs.
 Its lyrics come from a poem that Principle wrote for his girlfriend at the time, Lisa Harris.
 Jamie added the music and recorded the song at home on his four-track recorder.
 A friend, Jose Gomez, recorded the song on tape and gave a copy to DJ Frankie Knuckles.
 Knuckles liked the song and played it regularly at the Chicago dance club The Power Plant.
 It was a sensation in the city's underground clubs for over a year before being released on Persona Records as a 12" single.
 Its success before an official release was entirely due to the song being played in Chicago house clubs, then copied onto tape by fans, and circulating throughout the underground scene.

-Jamie's music continued to be released throughout the 1980s but often credited Knuckles as the artist.
+Principle's music continued to be released throughout the 1980s but often credited Knuckles as the artist.
 These releases included "Baby Wants to Ride", "Cold World", "Bad Boy", "Rebels", "Waiting on My Angel" and "I'm Gonna Make You Scream".
 In 1992, Principle released a dance album titled The Midnite Hour.

-In 2004, Principle hit #1 on the US Dance Chart with "Back N Da Day", an acknowledged collaboration with the by-then house-music legend Knuckles.
+In 2004, Principle hit No. 1 on the US Dance Chart with "Back N Da Day", an acknowledged collaboration with Knuckles.

 Principle was featured on "Sex Murder Party" from Gorillaz' 2017 album Humanz.
 He also features alongside Snoop Dogg on the Gorillaz song "Hollywood" on 2018's The Now Now.